andrewpareles/reelersio/README.md

 # reelerio

-A websocket io game hosted on Render - https://reelerio.onrender.com/ - might take a few moments to load.
+A websocket io game hosted on Render - https://reelerio.onrender.com/ - be patient, might take a few moments to load.

 Play as a fisherman and pull your friends (or enemies) into the black holes!